run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/configuration/change-portfolio.md

-title: Create change portfolio
+title: Register a Portfolio of Change
 Description: It's intended to create a change portfolio in order to speed the creation of a new change

-# Register a Portfolio Change
+# Register a Portfolio of Change

 This functionality is intended to create a portfolio of changes in order to speed up the creation of a new change by grouping them by specific criteria.